Group One Betting Guide

 There are many lead-up races to the Caulfield Guineas, but none more so than the Caulfield Guineas Prelude.
 The aptly-named race is run over 1400m two weeks before the Guineas with seven winners coming out of the Prelude since 2000.

 Three horses have done the double: Helmut, Anacheeva and Wonderful World, so look for horses that are running on well in the Prelude for the best betting guide.

-The Bill Stutt Stakes is also a good guide with two Caulfield Guineas winners having won the Bill Stutt as their lead-up race.
-Whobegotyou and Helenus used this schedule and it proved to be a good tactic.
+The Stutt Stakes is also a good guide with three Caulfield Guineas winners having won the Stutt Stakes as their lead-up race.
+Griff, Whobegotyou and Helenus used this schedule and it proved to be a good tactic.

-Luke Nolen, Damien Oliver and Noel Callow also have good records in the jockey ranks.
+Luke Nolen, Damien Oliver and Noel Callow have good records in the Caulfield Guineas in the jockey ranks.